nadraftz/Grove_Project/README.md

 - Right click on the testng.xml, Run as, TestNG Suite;
 - Check results in Console, and Results of running suite.

+# CSS and XPath
+- How to write CSS and XPath: https://saucelabs.com/resources/articles/selenium-tips-css-selectors
+- Use Ranorex Selocity Chrome plugin to copy paste css and XPath selectors.